google/simhospital/README.md

 [MLLP](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=55)
 host, saved to a txt file, or printed to the console.

-Simulated Hospital helps developers build and test clinical apps that work with HL7v2 by making it easy to generate HL7v2 messages that reproduce realistic situations in clinical settings.
-Simulated Hospital uses *pathways* to model clinical actions and events that occur to patients in hospitals.
+Simulated Hospital helps developers build and test clinical apps without access to real data.
+It makes it easy to generate HL7v2 messages that reproduce realistic situations in clinical settings.

+## Basic Concepts

+The basic behavior of Simulated Hospital can be summarized as follows:

+*   Simulated Hospital creates *patients* at a configurable rate.
+*   When Simulated Hospital creates a patient, it associates the patient with a *pathway*.
+*   A *pathway* models the *events* that will occur to the patient.
+*   Simulated Hospital runs *events* when they are due, in real time.
+*   When *events* run, they generate HL7v2 *messages*.

-## Pathways
+### Pathways

 A pathway is a sequence of clinicial actions or events that describe the lifetime of a patient's stay in a hospital.
 An example of a simple pathway could